 Brownville is a tiny village located in the state of New York.
 With a population of 944 people and just one neighborhood, Brownville is the 771st largest community in New York.
 Brownville has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Brownville is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some villages, Brownville isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Brownville are a mix of both white- and blue-collar jobs.
 Overall, Brownville is a village of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Brownville who work in teaching (15.88%), office and administrative support (11.70%), and law enforcement and fire fighting (11.42%).

-The education level of Brownville citizens is a little higher than the average for US cities and towns: 22.09% of adults in Brownville have at least a bachelor's degree.
+The citizens of Brownville are slightly better educated than the national average of 21.84% for all cities and towns, with 22.09% of adults in Brownville having a bachelor's degree or advanced degree.

 The per capita income in Brownville in 2022 was $45,680, which is upper middle income relative to New York, and wealthy relative to the rest of the US.
 This equates to an annual income of $182,720 for a family of four.